CHIMNEY LEAK DETECTION IN LOS ANGELES COUNTY

-A Chimney Cap or rain cover protects your chimneys liner, the smoke chamber, fireplace damper and firebox from water damage.
+A Chimney Cap or rain cover protects your chimney's liner, the smoke chamber, the fireplace damper, and the firebox from water damage.
 An open flue liner (a chimney top missing a cap) allows the most water into a chimney.
-Chimney Caps with spark arrestors keep embers from escaping and keeps birds/animals out.

 2. Chimney Crown Repair

-Chimney Crown damage is responsible for the most common cause of water related masonry damage.
+Chimney Crown damage is the most common cause of water-related masonry damage.
 The chimney crown should extend past the edge of the brickwork for added masonry protection.

 3. Brick Waterproofing

-Waterproofing masonry goes beyond applying a chimney sealer.
-It includes quality bricks and masonry mortar properly assembled.
-Chimney Waterproofing treatments should be vapor permeable, to allow moisture inside to evaporate out.
+Waterproofing masonry goes beyond applying a chimney sealer, and it includes quality bricks and masonry mortar adequately assembled.
+Chimney Waterproofing treatments should be vapor permeable to allow moisture inside to evaporate out.